Measuring employee engagement is the first step to improving your employee performance, satisfaction and success.

 - Drive the changes employees really want to see

-Traditionally organisations have prioritised the needs and expectations of their customers and stakeholders over those of their own people.
+Traditionally organizations have prioritized the needs and expectations of their customers and stakeholders over those of their own people.
 Employee engagement was deemed a ‘nice-to-have’, rather than the ‘business critical’ it is widely accepted as being today.

 Various approaches to employee engagement have been explored.